Is The Sun White Or Orange

 Climate Change Effects

 Climate change is also influencing atmospheric conditions and, consequently, the color of the sun and sky.
 Changes in temperature, humidity, and vegetation cover can alter the concentration and distribution of aerosols in the atmosphere, leading to changes in scattering patterns.
-For example, increased wildfires can release large amounts of smoke and aerosols into the atmosphere, resulting in more intense and colorful sunsets.
+As an example, increased wildfires can release large amounts of smoke and aerosols into the atmosphere, resulting in more intense and colorful sunsets.

 Light Pollution